bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 - **test** - Where we can write JavaScript tests for our program

 It's worth reiterating that Anchor is an _opinionated_ framework.
-This means that it makes makes assumptions about how code should be structured and makes tradeoffs surrounding low-level things like serialization and deserialization.
+This means that it makes assumptions about how code should be structured and makes trade offs surrounding low-level things like serialization and deserialization.
 For the vast majority of new developers entering Solana, these opinions shouldn't get in your way.
 Anchor's goal is to become a true zero-cost abstraction in the sense that there is no performance penalty for adopting the framework.

 Diving into our `programs` folder, you'll notice a basic program that Anchor has written on our behalf: